Vertex Nomination in Richly Attributed Networks: Vertex Nomination with Features

-With the above notation in hand, we are now ready to introduce the concept of a feature aware vertex nomination scheme.
+With the above notation in hand, we are now ready to introduce the concept of a feature-aware vertex nomination scheme (often abbreviated {\em VN scheme} in the sequel).
 In the definition to follow, $V^*$ represents the set of \emph{vertices of interest} in $\bbg_1$.
-These are usually assumed to be in $V_1\cap V_2$, and the goal of a vertex nomination scheme is to have $\mo(V^*)$ concentrate at the top of the produced rank list in $\mathcal{T}_H$. \begin{definition}[Feature-aware VN Scheme] Let $n,m,d_1,e_1,d_2,e_2\in \Z_{>0}$ and $\cv$, $\ce$ be given.
+These are usually assumed to be in $V_1\cap V_2$, and the goal of a VN scheme is to have $\mo(V^*)$ concentrate at the top of the produced rank list in $\mathcal{T}_H$. \begin{definition}[Feature-aware VN Scheme] Let $n,m,d_1,e_1,d_2,e_2\in \Z_{>0}$ and $\cv$, $\ce$ be given.
 Let $H$ be an obfuscating set of $V_1$ and $V_2$ of order $|V_2|=m$, and let $\mo\in\mathfrak{O}_H$ be given.
 For a set $A$, let $\calT_A$ denote the set of all total orderings of the elements of $A$.
 A {\em feature-aware vertex nomination scheme (FA-VN scheme)} on $\gnv^{\,d_1,e_1} \times \mo(\gmv^{\,d_2,e_2})$ is a function

-satisfying the consistency criteria in Assumption \ref{ass:FAVN}.
+satisfying the consistency criteria in Assumption~\ref{ass:FAVN}.
 We let $\mathcal{N}^{(n,m)}=\mathcal{N}^{(n,m)}_{(d_1,e_1),(d_2,e_2)}$ denote the set of all such VN schemes. \end{definition}

-The consistency criteria we require FA-VN schemes to satisfy essentially forces the schemes to be agnostic to the labels in the obfuscated $\mo({\bf g}_2)$.
+The consistency criteria required of FA-VN schemes essentially forces the schemes to be agnostic to the labels in the obfuscated $\mo({\bf g}_2)$.
 To accomplish this, we define the following. \begin{assu}[FA-VN Consistency criteria] With notation as in Definition \ref{def:VN}, for each $u\in V_2$ and $V^* \subseteq V_1$, define